youssefshoeb/youssefshoeb.github.io/_pages/cv.md

             <span>Nov 2020 - July 2022: <strong>Research Assistant</strong></span>
             <ul>
                 <li>Fraunhofer FKIE <span style="color: grey; font-size: smaller;">(Bonn, Germany)</span></li>
-                <li>Part of the Interoperability and Testing group, where I worked on setting up simulation environments and used reinforcement learning methods for optimization and testing. </li>
+                <li>Part of the Interoperability and Testing group, where I worked on setting up simulation <br> environments and used reinforcement learning methods for optimization and testing. </li>
                 <li>Implementation and evaluation of reinforcement learning algorithms for multi-agent environments.</li>
-                <li>Investigated the use of graph neural networks for creating a digital twin of a 5G communication network for a reinforcement learning network optimization framework.</li>
+                <li>Investigated the use of graph neural networks for creating a digital twin of a <br> 5G communication network for a reinforcement learning network optimization framework.</li>
                 <li>[Recommendation Letter](/files/pdf/fkie_recommendation.pdf)</li>
             </ul>
         </div>